bartok765/galaxy_blizzard_plugin/README.md

 3. Unpack plugin to the plugin folder created in step 2.
 4. Re-connect(or re-start) your GOG Galaxy Client

+## Uninstallation
+Click Disconnect button in GOG Galaxy Settings.
+This will stop plugin process, remove local credentials and remove data from Galaxy Backend.
+If you see "connect" instead of "disconnect" (this may happen on plugin crash or accessing from different machine) you need to connect it again and then disconnect.

 ### From source (tested on windows 10 and macos 10.14 with python 3.7)
 - copy / clone this repo
 - run: